• Skip to primary navigation

 lactation bars on a plate drizzled in chocolate

 This is the best lactation bars recipe!
-They are so easy to make and are made with ingredients that help increase milk supply including almonds, oatmeal, flax seeds, and sesame seeds.
-They are made without brewer's yeast so these bars are gluten free and they are kid approved too!
+They are so easy to make and are made with ingredients that can help increase milk supply including almonds, oatmeal, flax seeds, and sesame seeds.
+They are made without brewer's yeast so these bars are gluten-free and perfect for new moms.

 Lactation bars drizzled in chocolate on a plate with a bowl of oats beside it.